[português]

 provocations of a series by André França

-by Alejandra Hernández Muñoz*
+Alejandra Muñoz*

 A series of nineteen color photographs composes this work by André França.
 Could there be anything cabalistic about this number?
 I couldn’t say.
 Considering this theme, it would be pleonastic or redundant to talk about a dive or an immersion into the image, but these are photographs that demand a perceptive exercise to transpose the superficial appearances.
 Firstly hair… then bodies reveal themselves… it is difficult to establish a scale… colors and patterns under a diaphanous light… brief shadows... subtle textures… but what do they mean?

 Generally, water is a traditional element in allusions to eroticism, particularly female.
 But here the water/female figure binomial has an ambiguous character, both affirming the image of the Afro-Brazilian Yemanja and physically and symbolically inverting Millais’ mythical Ophelia.
-The foam evokes the iconography of the birth of Venus (or Aphrodite) from Uranus’ semen in the sea foam, as it hides, covers or reveals the Barbies, in a possible metaphor of the inception of children’s erotization through the playful universe of dolls.
+The foam reminds me the iconography of the birth of Venus (or Aphrodite) from Uranus’ semen in the sea foam, as it hides, covers or reveals the Barbies, in a possible metaphor of the inception of children’s erotization through the playful universe of dolls.

 Regarding what Rubens Fernandes calls “expanded photography”, the relationships between the intelligible and the sensible in photographic images, Vanishing presents a strategy of interference in the “visible world” which updates and claims the idea of still life in the present – perhaps the idea of murdered life, in view of the bodies floating face down.
-A minor pictorial genre in comparison to others such as portrait or landscape, still life has been developed since the sixteenth century, being assimilated as one of the first photographic genres in the nineteenth century.
-Considered as a relatively marginal genre compared to the great religious, mythological or historical themes, still life, characterized by the representation of an interior with inanimate objects, was particularly valued by modern movements which focused more on discussing the mechanisms of pictorial representation than their narrative and iconographic contents.

 The series by André França revisits a specific type of still life: vanitas, an allegoric variety of still life in which the objects represented evoke the transitory aspect of human life and material things.
 This denomination refers to the famous Latin verse of the Ecclesiastes, “vanitas vanitatum, et omnia vanitas”, translated as “vanity of vanities, all is vanity”.
 Usually, vanitas presents watches, books, jewelry, coins and other objects that refer to the transitory values of mankind.
 Traditionally, the presence of a skull explicitly alludes to the idea of death or memento mori (“remember you shall die”), reinforcing the finitude of our existence before any worldly concerns.